-Immediately, the “man” who’s really three kids in a trench coat pets him with his/its broom hand to comfort him.
+Immediately, a “man” who’s really three kids in a trench coat pets him with his/its broom hand to comfort him.

 All of these elements are characteristics of the absurd—the struggle to make sense of an existence that refuses to.
 BoJack’s constant battle to be a good person, to have that goodness validated and to find a reason to get up in the morning are of a philosophical piece with arguing over a box of muffins, and that argument ending up on television, then becoming a commentary on our blind adulation of service members.

 It’s impressive that you don’t need to realize any of this to laugh at the seal getting so worked up that it barks, or to have that monologue stay with you for a few days.
 But it’s more impressive that they make you realize it without you realizing you’re realizing it.
 Follow?